GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 To use the oxd csharp library, you will need:

 - A valid OpenID Connect Provider (OP), like Google or the [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/);
-- An active installation of the [oxd server](../../install/index.md) running in the same server as the client application.
+- An active installation of the [oxd server](../../install/index.md) running in the same server as the client application;

-!!!
-Note
-    CSharp requires a windows server or windows installed machine to work.
+- A Windows server or Windows installed machine.

 ### Install the Gluu.Oxd.OxdCSharp NuGet Package
 Use the NuGet Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console) to install the Gluu.Oxd.OxdCSharp package, running the following command: